rj45/starjay/docs/cpu_isa_manual.md

 Loads a local variable word from main memory.
 The address is calculated by adding the frame pointer to the top of stack value (which is then popped).
 The loaded word replaces the top of stack value.

 It is illegal to load a word from an unaligned address (that is, the lower 1 (16-bit) or 2 (32-bit) bits of the address are not zero).
-Implementations may choose to raise an exception if this occurs.
+Implementations are expected to raise an exception if this occurs.

 ##### 3.4.25. `slw` - Store Local Word